streamingfast/cli/README.md

 # dfuse CLI Library

-This is a quick and simple library containing low-level primitive to create quick and hackish CLI applications without all the fuzz.
+This is a quick and simple library containing low-level primitive to create quick and hackish CLI applications without all the fuzz required for a full production app.
+This library is opiniated and aims at doing CLI tool rapidly.

+**Note** This library is experimental and the API could change without notice.

 ## Example